Continuous Test Orchestration And Execution Platform Online

 The Perfect Tool for Coding

 In the UI development community there are multiple opinions regarding the usage of IDE as well as standard text editors.
-Finding the right tool is important since the basic element of coding is text.
+Finding the right tool is important since the basic elements of coding is text.
 Whether you are going to choose IDE or any lightweight text editor depends on the type of application you are going to develop.

 - If you are using HTML/CSS, PHP or any other lightweight programming languages and your application is very simple, it is better to go for a standard text editor that supports color-coding.
 Notepad++ is the perfect tool for the job and is used by many web developers worldwide.